 If a new table needs to be opened, but the cache is full and no tables can be released, the cache is temporarily extended as necessary.
 When the cache is in a temporarily extended state and a table goes from a used to unused state, the table is closed and released from the cache.

-access.
-This means the table needs to be opened twice if two
+concurrent access.
+This means the table needs to be opened

-threads access the same table or if a thread accesses the table
+twice if two threads access the same table or if a thread

-file descriptor for the data file.
-The index file descriptor is
+the data file.
+The index file descriptor is shared among all

 If you are opening a table with the

-dedicated table object is allocated for the thread.
-This table
+a dedicated table object is allocated for the thread.
+This

-object is not shared by other threads and is not closed until
+table object is not shared by other threads and is not closed

 thread terminates.
 When this happens, the table is put back in